Thomas Cheney: Lord Warden of the Cinque Ports

-Conspicuously in April 1545 Cheney suffered a bout of illness, and was temporarily replaced in his duties as the Lord Warden of the Cinque Ports by Sir Thomas Seymour, Hertford's brother.
+In April 1545 Cheney suffered a bout of illness, and was temporarily replaced in his duties as the Lord Warden of the Cinque Ports by Sir Thomas Seymour, Hertford's brother.
 For the next four months Cheney delegated his responsibilities in the Cinque Ports and Kent to Seymour.

+Reign of Mary I

+Cheney opposed the plan to place Lady Jane Grey on the throne, and although he acquiesced with Northumberland's policy, he pledged his support for Mary I as soon as he felt it safe so to do.
+Mary sent him as ambassador to Charles V at Brussels in August 1553 to announce her accession to the throne.
+He was known by the title of his office as "Lord Warden".

+In January 1554, Cheney gathered a force in Kent to resist Wyatt's rebellion.
+In London, there was a rumour that he held Dover Castle for the rebels.
+So fickle a courtier was he that the Marian Court privately distrusted his loyalty during the outbreak of the rebellion by his friend and neighbour Sir Thomas Wyatt, but the very fact that he sent men against Northumberland indicates something of his position.
+Cheney was initially distrusted by Mary, as she confessed to the imperial ambassador Simon Renard.
+His early show of support proved shrewd as Cheney retained his position as Treasurer of the Household whilst other household officers were replaced.

+Death

 Cheney died on 16 December 1558 at the Tower of London, and was buried on 3 January 1559 in St Katherine's chapel of Minster Abbey on the Isle of Sheppey.
 He was survived by his son, Henry, and three daughters, Anne, Frances and Katherine.
 His will and the elaborate proceedings at his funeral were entirely consistent with the orthodox Catholicism of the period, showing him to have been conservative.
 In his will dated 6 December 1558, Cheney mentioned various properties which together gave him an annual rent of over £950, and after his death it was estimated that he maintained between 200 and 300 servants and retainers.